5 Top Tips For Installing Downlights

 Alternatively, you get some floating shelves equipped with back panels to conceal the wires.
 This may be a more practical idea if you don’t have a lot of space on the wall.

 Although this may sound tedious, it’s pretty simple to execute.
-Try this method; if you have enough space on the wall behind the TV and don’t want to add any new furniture or casing, try this method.
+If you have enough space on the wall behind the TV and don’t want to add any new furniture or casing, try this method.

 Begin by drawing a light sketch on the wall with a pencil.
-We’d suggest using simple shapes, which will be easier to work with.
+We suggest using simple shapes, which will be easier to work with.
 Once you’re satisfied with the sketch, place the cables on them.
-You may need some trial and error to ensure that the length of the cords covers the design and vice-versa.
+You may need some trial and error to ensure that the length of the cords covers the design and vice versa.

 Finally, secure the cables with mounting tape or wire clips.
 You can also add ribbons, stickers, coloured tapes and other accessories to finish the job and welcome your new art piece!